cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 assigned permissions in the app space and makes authorization decisions for the cloud controller by looking up the Access Control List (acl) of the app space object.

-The design is intended to be as general as possible so that it can be used by other Cloud Foundry components as well.
+The design is intended to be as general as possible so that it can be used by other CloudFoundry components as well.